chevereto/v3-docs/setup/server/upgrading.md

 # Server Upgrading

-This section outlines the upgrade process required to upgrade to V3 from old major releases (V2 and older).
+This section outlines the upgrade process required to upgrade to V3 from old releases (V2 and older).

 ::: danger Unsupported
-These versions are really old, if you encounter any issue upgrading from these please [report](https://chv.to/open-bug) it.
+These versions are old, if you encounter any issue upgrading from these please [report](https://chv.to/open-bug) it.
 :::

 ## Update from V2.1 - V2.6